RoyceTheBiker/driFTPin/README.md

 Each endpoint is assigned to a member inside the **Database** class.

-The endpoint ``/items`` is assigned to multiple members because they each have a distinct method associated.
+The endpoint ``/items`` is assigned to multiple members because they each have a distinct method associated with it.

 With the endpoints defined in the class, the [main.py](main.py) must add the instances router to the main app once the class is instantiated.